vblanco20-1/vulkan-guide/docs/new_chapter_3/mesh_buffers.md

 We first create the staging buffer, which will be 1 buffer for both of the copies to index and vertex buffers.
 Its memory type is CPU_ONLY, and its usage flag is `VK_BUFFER_USAGE_TRANSFER_SRC_BIT` as the only thing we will do with it is a copy command.

-Once we have the buffer, we can take its mapped adress with GetMappedData(), this gives us a void* pointer we can write to.
+Once we have the buffer, we can take its mapped address with GetMappedData(), this gives us a void* pointer we can write to.
 So we do 2 memcpy commands to copy both spans into it.

 With the staging buffer written, we run an `immediate_submit` to run a GPU side command to perform this copy.
 The command will run 2 VkCmdCopyBuffer commands, which are roughly the same as a memcpy but done by the GPU.
 You can see how the VkBufferCopy structures mirror directly the memcpys we did to write the staging buffer.